EDUCBA

 Introduction to HBase Commands

 HBase Command is an Open-source Framework.
-It runs on the Hadoop file distributed System (HDFS) use to store sparse data sets.
-The key components of HBase are Zookeeper, Region, HBase Master.
-Hbase consists of active HBase Master server and one Region Server.
+It runs on the Hadoop file-distributed System (HDFS) used to store sparse data sets.
+The key components of HBase are Zookeeper, Region, and HBase Master.
+Hbase consists of an active HBase Master server and one Region Server.
 Hmaster is responsible for monitoring the all-region server in a cluster.
-Hbase automatically partitioned into regions.
+Hbase automatically partitions regions.
 Regions are stored in a file in a distributed manner.
-They provide random read and write operation on large datasets.
-They are horizontally scalable (any no. of columns can be added) and two key structures of HBase are row and column key respectively.
+They provide random read and write operations on large datasets.
+They are horizontally scalable (any no. of columns can be added), and two critical structures of HBase are row and column keys, respectively.

 Basic HBase Commands (Operational Commands) are